-Tax on the profit or loss for the year comprises current and deferred tax.
-Tax is recognised in the income statement except to the extent that it relates to items recognised directly in equity or other comprehensive income, in which case it is recognised directly in equity or other comprehensive income.
-For income tax arising on dividends, the related tax is recognised in the income statement, statement of other comprehensive income, or in equity consistently with the transactions that generated the distributable profits.
+Tax on the profit or loss for the year comprises current tax.
+Tax is recognised in the Income statement and statement of comprehensive income consistent with the transactions that generated the distributable profits.
+For income tax arising on dividends, the related tax is recognised in the Income statement and statement of comprehensive income, consistent with the transactions that generated the distributable profits.